 If an official credential evaluation is submitted, unofficial transcripts are acceptable so long as official transcripts were provided to the evaluation agency.

-We want to ensure that you can successfully participate in the curriculum for your program.
-If your native language is not English, we require that you demonstrate your English proficiency through one of these options.
+We want you to be successful in your program.
+If your native language is not English, we require that you show English proficiency.

 Undergraduate: First-Year or Transfers